 As the destructive typhoon ravaged Cebu and other nearby islands, there was nothing we could do but wait and pray.
 The whole ordeal lasted for at least an hour.

 Fortunately, Cebu City did not experience the typhoon’s super-strength.
-In fact, by 2 pm, the sky had started to clear and it had become a little brighter.
+In fact, by 2 pm, the sky had already started to clear and it had become a little brighter.

 Immediately after the rain stopped, we went out to survey the damages in our community.
 And this was what we saw first.
-One of the oldest trees in our area had collapsed on a fence which in turned collapsed on a parked Toyota Altis.
+One of the oldest trees in our area had collapsed on a fence which in turn collapsed on a parked Toyota Altis.

 The car is in there somewhere.

 I then got on my bike and drove around the midtown area.

 Here’s Escario street looking all too quiet right after the storm.